dmitry-ivanov/laravel-db-profiler/.github/ISSUE_TEMPLATE/2_Feature_Request.md

 ---
 name: "💡 Feature Request"
-about: 'If you want to propose the idea.'
+about: 'If you want to propose an idea.'
 ---

 ### Description: